-There is a referral scheme… kind of.
-For every friend you recommend, you’ll receive a free month of Emma Pro.
-Not the most generous.
+There is a referral scheme.
+For every friend you recommend, you’ll receive £15, which is very generous.

-There are very few bad points to Emma.
+There are very few bad points for Emma.

-I have daily notifications turned on, so that every morning I receive a message to tell me how much money I have in my current account.
-However, this balance is always a day behind.
+I do have the daily notifications turned on but I find balance is always a day behind.
 Not generally a big issue, but it could be if you relied on it.

 My Emma app review conclusion

-If my Emma app review has tempted you to try a finance app, why not take a look at Oval Money?
-Oval Money offers a similar service but you earn a free £5 for joining!
+If my Emma app review has tempted you to try a finance app, why not take a look at my review of the best budgeting and personal finance apps.

 Go to the More tab in your Emma App